How much are Sellers’ Closing Costs to Sell a Home in Oregon?

 Sellers typically pay closing costs out of their equity.

-This comes out of the sellers’ balance sheet as well prior to close, depending on a listing contract.
-We charge a max. of 4.25% commission to sell and back it up with a cancel anytime policy for no charge.
-We never charge any fees, only the commission if we sell.
-When selling we get 2% commission and give 2.5% to the buyers’ agent.
+This comes out of the sellers’ balance sheet as well, prior to close.
+This depends on the terms in a listing contract.
+We charge a max of 4% commission to sell and back it up with a cancel anytime policy for no charge.
+We never charge any additional fees.
+The only fee is the commission if your home sells.
+When selling we get 1.75% commission and give 2.25% to the buyers’ agent.
 For a full breakdown of everything we provide and charge visit our top 1% seller’s agent page and contact us today!